 There are many pros and cons to both, I’d say, but I can only really speak from experience from the pre-built side of things, as we ended up buying a used van that was actually made for traveling and living in.

-We bought a Dodge 1990 Roadtrek Popular—not the bright-yellow or blue vintage VW as I had always dreamed.
+We bought a Dodge 1990 Roadtrek Popular—not the bright-yellow or blue vintage VW as I had always dreamed of.
 But, we’re so happy with our prebuilt camper van purchase and love our Van Rouge the Roadtrek to the moon!

 Now that we’re official #vanlifers, I want to share our learned insights from this decision and process!
 It might help you decide whether to do a self-build van conversion or to buy a used camper van.